gomorpheus/morpheus-docs/tools/cypher.rst

 Example: ``PASSWORD=<%=cypher.readPassword('myuserpassword')%>```

 It should be noted that when Cypher keys are created using the ``readPassword`` function, the subsequent reads can only come from the same user.
 If another |morpheus| user attempts to run the automation script containing the ``readPassword`` call, the secret value will not be read and it's very likely the script will fail.
-For Tasks and Workflows that need to be run by multiple users, use a pre-existing Cypher key and reference it back in the script using ``read`` rather than ``readPassword``.
+For Tasks that need to be run by multiple users, use a pre-existing Cypher key and reference it back in the script using ``read`` rather than ``readPassword``.

+.. rst-class:: hidden
   ..
 NOTE:: You can reference the original owner of a workflow so that keys can be used in a subtenant.
 Example ``PASSWORD=<%=cypher.read('secret/myuserpassword')%>`` could be changed to ``PASSWORD=<%=cypher.read('secret/myuserpassword',true)%>`` within a library or a workflow and the true means OWNER true.
 This will keep that key in the master tenants cypher store.